Understanding the Role of Coconut Oil for Crepey Skin

 How Medium-Chain Fatty Acids Support Skin Structure

-What makes this tropical oil particularly interesting is its unique composition.
+What makes this particularly interesting is its unique composition.
 Coconut is composed of many FFAs including lauric acid (49%), myristic acid (18%), palmitic acid (8%), caprylic acid (8%), capric acid (7%), oleic acid (6%), linoleic acid (2%), and stearic acid (2%) Anti-Inflammatory and Skin Barrier Repair Effects of Topical Application of Some Plant Oils - PMC.

-Step-by-Step Application Process
+Step-by-Step Process

 2. Apply a small amount to test areas first - Use about 1/4 teaspoon for arms or legs to assess tolerance